swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// there isn't a match.
     public func firstMatch<R: RegexComponent>(of regex: R) -> Regex<R.RegexOutput>.Match?

-    /// Returns the first match of the specified regex within the collection.
+    /// Returns the first match for the regex within this collection, where
+    /// the regex is created by the given closure.
+    ///
-    /// - Parameter content: A closure to produce a `RegexComponent` to search for.
+    /// - Parameter content: A closure that returns the regex to search for.
-    /// - Returns: The first match of regex in the collection, or `nil` if
+    /// - Returns: The first match for the regex created by `content` in this
-    /// there isn't a match.
-    public func firstMatch<R: RegexComponent>(
+    ///   collection, or `nil` if no match is found. public func firstMatch<R: RegexComponent>(
         @RegexComponentBuilder of content: () -> R
     ) -> Regex<R.RegexOutput>.Match?